snimu/blog/tags-make-them-smart-and-safe/article.md

 It's possible that using tags would have all the advantages and disadvantages that I've discussed; it's possible that it only has the advantages, or only the disadvantages; it's possible that nothing in this article is correct, or that there would be almost no practical impact.

-I do believe that the concept is interesting enough to warrant experimentation though.
+Additionally, I do not believe that any of the effects I've described would apply 100%; instead, tags would at best be a decent step in the right direction.

 ## Citation